Home of English Grammar

 1. They live across / over the border.

-3. We jumped over the stream.
+3. We jumped across / over the stream.

 4. The boy tried to climb over the high wall.

-5. We walked across the field.
+5. We walked across the field to the gate on the far side.

-6. We drove through the tunnel.
+6. We walked through the tunnel.

-8. See if you can jump over the fence?
+8. See if you can jump over the fence.

 9. I enjoy walking through the woods.